 Vitamin C – Collagen and Bone Matrix Support

-Vitamin C supports collagen production, which strengthens bone structure.
+Vitamin C supports collagen production, which keeps bone structure flexible and strong.

 Common vitamin C foods